johannesjh/favagtk/README.md

 * Version-locked aka "frozen" requirement definitions can be found in the `requirements/*.txt` files.
 These files are created automatically using [pip-compile-multi](https://pypi.org/project/pip-compile-multi/).
 The version-locked requirements allow to create reproduceable development environments and package builds.

-The [Makefile](./Makefile) provides useful commands for setting up and using a Fava GTK python virtual environment for development purposes.
+The [Makefile](./Makefile) provides commands that make it easy to set up a python virtual environment for developing Fava GTK.

 ```bash
 # Run this command to create a python virtual environment for Fava GTK.